Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Dinosaur Provincial Park is one of the gems of Southern Alberta.
 It is Canada’s largest badlands area and features some the most surreal and impressive landscapes beyond the Rockies.

 Dinosaur Provincial Park is often overshadowed by its touristier cousin, Drumheller.
 While Drumheller has the better museum, Dinosaur Park offers a far better opportunity to see (and even find!) real dinosaur fossils in situ.

 The Dinosaur Provincial Park campsite gives visitors the chance to camp in the midst of the badlands.
 As the park is rather remote and there are so many things to do there, and the campground is pretty much the only accommodation option anywhere near the park, it only makes sense to stay for a few nights.

-Our two kids (Sage, 6 and Lavender, 5) have been dino lovers for several years running.
-We’ve already been to Drumheller, but this time we decided to travel the extra distance from Edmonton and go camping in Dinosaur Provincial Park.
+Our two kids (Sage 6 and Lavender 5 at the time of visiting) have been dino lovers for several years running.
+We’ve already been to Drumheller, but this time we decided to travel the extra distance from Edmonton (see my Edmonton guide here) and go camping in Dinosaur Provincial Park.